Black Lifetime Judges Confirmed During the Biden Administration

 Read “Black Lifetime Judges Confirmed During the Biden Administration” ›

-President Biden has appointed 57 Black judges, including 36 Black women, who are now serving lifetime appointments on the federal bench.
-Importantly, more than 40 percent of these judges come to the bench with significant experience protecting and advancing civil and human rights.
+President Biden has appointed 62 Black judges, including 40 Black women, who are now serving lifetime appointments on the federal bench.
+Importantly, about 40 percent of these judges come to the bench with significant experience protecting and advancing civil and human rights.

 This fact sheet only includes Article III (lifetime) confirmations.

-• President Biden has appointed more Black lifetime judges than any previous president in a single term.
+• President Biden has appointed more Black lifetime judges than any previous president in a single term, and he has tied the record for most Black lifetime judges confirmed during a presidency of any length.
 This includes the first Black woman appointed to the U.S. Supreme Court — Justice Ketanji Brown Jackson.

-• Since 2021, the Senate has confirmed 14 Black judges to federal appellate courts, including 13 Black women.
+• Since 2021, the Senate has confirmed 15 Black judges to federal appellate courts, including 13 Black women.
 Before President Biden, only eight Black women had ever served at this level of our federal judiciary.
+No previous president appointed more than nine Black circuit court judges — even those who served two terms.

-• President Biden has appointed the first Black lifetime judges to the U.S. Court of Appeals for the Federal Circuit (Tiffany Cunningham), U.S. District Court for the Western District of Louisiana (Jerry Edwards, Jr.), and U.S. District Court for the District of Hawaii (Micah Smith).
-Judge Melissa DuBose, who would be the first lifetime Black judge (and first lifetime judge of color) on the U.S. District Court for the District of Rhode Island, is pending before the Senate.
+• President Biden has appointed the first Black lifetime judges to the U.S. Court of Appeals for the Federal Circuit (Tiffany Cunningham), U.S. District Court for the Western District of Louisiana (Jerry Edwards, Jr.), U.S. District Court for the District of Hawaii (Micah Smith), and U.S. District Court for the District of Rhode Island (Melissa DuBose).

-• More than 40 percent of confirmed Black judges are professionally diverse — having worked as either a civil rights lawyer or public defender (or both) or otherwise dedicated a significant portion of their careers to protecting people’s civil and human rights.
+• About 40 percent of confirmed Black judges are professionally diverse — having worked as either a civil rights lawyer or public defender (or both) or otherwise dedicated a significant portion of their careers to protecting people’s civil and human rights.

 Read the full fact sheet ›